 Contemporary understandings of spirituality are a product of a modern world which starts with an isolated, self-conscious individual.
 This model of the human person distorts the concept of ‘person-centred care’ because it implies that the individual maintains their own ‘self’ and their spirituality without any help from others.
 In contrast, Stephen Sabat and Rom Harrej (Sabat and Harrej, 1992) discuss the ways in which the ‘person’ is a social construction, made up of the different ways that different members of the community recognise, value, remember and respond to the individual.
 We only have limited control over how this aspect of our individuality is constructed, and it can be a source of distress or a means of controlling us as well as a way of supporting our sense of self.
 However, without a network of people who recognise and value us, we are likely to suffer from mental illness and spiritual desolation.

+If this is the case, we are not going to understand how to give spiritual care to an individual with dementia unless we listen to the people who know them best, who know what has always been important to them, and who help to remember and maintain their individuality.
+In a recent study of the spiritual insights of carers, for example, we identified one case where the person with dementia and their husband thought of themselves as ‘sent’;’ to each other; and another where the Christian faith of the whole family appeared to have shaped their understanding of dementia (Kevern and Stifoss-Hanssen, 2020).

 So we need to be alert to the fact that carers and people close to the person with dementia will be bringing their own perspective and interests.
 As another conversational thread in the same study demonstrated, some carers may wish to find evidence of positive spiritual growth in the person living with dementia while others may see only decline and loss.
 As Kitwood pointed out in developing his ‘dialectical model of dementia’, sometimes the expectations and hopes of the people closest can make the experience of dementia worse (Kitwood, 1997).
 It is also striking that clergy who offer religious services in elderly care homes may see one of their roles as monitoring the carers for signs that they are abusing residents: not all carers want the best of the person living with dementia (Kevern and Walker, 2013).

 Having said that, for most people their individuality and spirituality is built up and maintained by their social networks.
 Most of us are very aware of how much we owe to the people and networks around us, but this is particularly clearly the case regarding people living with dementia.
 One way to understand our life-course is as one in which individual, personal identity is ‘lent’ to us for a time.
 The community makes each of us an individual in our early years, and if we later develop dementia, may once again take on the role of supporting our individuality.
 At this time, those around us may take on extra responsibility for maintaining our sense of self, for, “active, collective authorship of the self-narrative” (Radden and Fordyce, 2006, 73).
 Although we are used to thinking of our spirituality as something very individual and even private, for most of us it takes place in a social context, shared with those closest to us.